 In contrast, for example, the definition of a ‘boss’ is;

 “an individual who is in charge of the employee or an organization.
 They are someone to whom the workers report, i.e. immediate supervisor of the workforce.

 There is a huge ideological gap between these two definitions.
 Because of this, it’s important to realize that many managers are not leaders, and many leaders are not managers.
 The easiest way to think of this is – a boss has employees and a leader has followers.

 Do you want your company’s employees to follow you into battle, or just do what you say because they have to?
 Be careful about which you choose.
 If you’re a leader, that means you have to be the one in the battle, not just leading your crew into it.

 Because we all have different ways of thinking, it can be difficult to know exactly what it takes to be a leader.
 In general, personality and social studies show that leaders exhibit the following traits:

-- Foresightedness – looking at greater goals and practice forward thinking
+- Foresightedness – looking at greater goals and practicing forward thinking

 - Communication Skills – clear speaking patterns that are broadly understood